surzerker/rwkmulti/README.md

 - Windows 11 users typically don’t need GeckoDriver—Selenium works directly with Firefox.

 ## What’s New
+### [Version 1.5.8]

+- **Firefox GPU Acceleration**: Firefox windows will now attempt to launch with hardware acceleration mode enabled to offload some page rendering to an available GPU.
+- **Replaced Keyboard Library**: Replaced the windows-only "keyboard" library with pynput which is compatible with Linux and should dramatically improve performance.

 ### [Versions 1.4.4 to 1.5.7]